geo-engine/fair-ds-ecometrics-docs/README.md

-# FAIR-DS Demonstrator: Copernicus Data SpaceMachine Learning - ECOMETRICS
+# FAIR-DS Demonstrator: Copernicus Data Space Machine Learning - ECOMETRICS

 The ECOMETRICS app is a demonstrator for the FAIR-DS project.
 This document presents the software architecture.